Ph.D. Requirements

 Doctoral Oral Qualifying Examination (OQE)

-Students prepare a written description of the scientific background of the dissertation research project, the specific aims of the project, a description of preliminary findings and a research plan for addressing the specific aims.
-The proposal should be between 10 and 25 pages, double spaced, excluding references and figures, and should follow the format of an NIH, or NSF grant proposal.
+- A written description of the scientific background of the dissertation research project, the specific aims of the project, a description of preliminary findings and a research plan for addressing the specific aims.
+The proposal should be 6 pages, excluding references and figures, and should follow the format of an NIH R21, or NSF grant proposal.
 The dissertation proposal is then submitted to the student’s doctoral committee at least 10 days in advance of the scheduled Oral Qualifying Examination.
 A hard copy of the proposal is also to be submitted to the Bioinformatics Graduate Student Affairs Office.
-The exam consists of an oral presentation of the proposal by the student to thecommittee.
-The student’s oral presentation and examination are expected to demonstrate all of the following:

-1) A scholarly understanding of the background of the dissertation proposal
+- A scholarly understanding of the background of the dissertation proposal

-2) At least three major specific aims that are well-designed and testable, and which reflect the development of a systematic approach to the posed research question(s) and its (their) solution(s).
+- At least three major specific aims that are well-designed and testable, and which reflect the development of a systematic approach to the posed research question(s) and its (their) solution(s).
 The specific aims can include work already in progress.

-3) That the student can interpret the results of the planned approach concisely and rigorously
+- That the student can interpret the results of the planned approach concisely and rigorously

-4) An understanding of potential outcomes and their interpretation, framed both within the context of the system in question and of other related biological systems
+- An understanding of potential outcomes and their interpretation, framed both within the context of the system in question and of other related biological systems

-5) If the proposed research involves the development of an application or methodology, why the results would be important for any expert in that area of bioinformatics.
+- If the proposed research involves the development of an application or methodology, why the results would be important for any expert in that area of bioinformatics.

 The oral exam should be scheduled for two hours or more.
-The student leaves at the beginning of the exam to allow the faculty advisor to summarize the student’s progress, and again at the end to allow the committee to decide whether thestudent has successfully completed the exam.
+The student leaves at the beginning of the exam to allow the faculty advisor to summarize the student’s progress, and again at the end to allow the committee to decide whether the student has successfully completed the exam.

 The Doctoral Committee determines whether or not the student has passed the Oral Qualifying Examination.
 In the event of failure, the Oral Qualifying Examination may be repeated only once.